Hi! I’m Arianna, an Italian who has been living in the UK since October 2019. Bristol first and now, Edinburgh, Scotland's capital city.

 There are just a few things you should know before you move to Edinburgh:

-• The unstable weather.
+- The unstable weather.
 It's a thing in all of the UK.
-I have never seen the weather in Edinburgh changing so fast anywhere else!
+I have never seen the weather changing so fast anywhere else as it does in Edinburgh.
 Basically, when you walk out the door in the morning you need to be ready for everything, from the sunshine to heavy rain!

 Now you are ready to move to Edinburgh with confidence.
 It’s time to make that dream come true!